JamesJDillon/Pixel-Palatte/README.md

 #Pixel Palatte.
 A processing.py sketch that creates a pixilized image using the palatte specified.
 It creates some interesting effects.
-Weirdly enough, it works best with anime images.
+Weirdly enough, I've found it works best with anime images.
 Here are some examples:

 ##Screenshot: